We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 Before the test results, some context on how big this problem actually is.

 The Imperva 2025 Bad Bot Report is the most comprehensive annual study on bot traffic, and the 2025 edition paints a stark picture.
 Bad bots alone account for 37% of all internet traffic, up from 32% in 2023.
-Good bots (search engine crawlers, monitoring tools) make up another 14%.
+Good bots (search engine crawlers, monitoring tools) account for the remaining ~14%.
 Human traffic?
 Just 49%.

 Akamai's research puts total bot traffic at 42%, with 65% of those classified as malicious.
 Cloudflare's 2025 Year in Review found that non-AI bots alone generated 50% of requests to HTML pages, 7% more than human traffic.

 AI is accelerating this.
-DoubleVerify reported an 86% year-over-year increase in general invalid traffic in the second half of 2024, with AI scrapers like GPTBot, ClaudeBot, and AppleBot accounting for 16% of all known-bot impressions.
+DoubleVerify reported an 86% year-over-year increase in general invalid traffic in the second half of 2024, with AI scrapers like GPTBot, ClaudeBot, and AppleBot accounting for 16% of GIVT from known-bot impressions.
 Akamai saw a 300% surge in AI bot activity year-over-year.

 The bots themselves are getting better.
 Barracuda's threat research classified 49% of detected bots as "advanced," designed to mimic human browsing behavior.
-Simple bots grew from 40% to 45% of all bad bot traffic, driven by AI tools that make bot creation trivially easy.
+Imperva found that simple bots grew from just under 40% to 45% of all bad bot traffic, driven by AI tools that make bot creation trivially easy.

 If your analytics tool can't tell the difference between a bot and a real person, every number in your dashboard is suspect.
 Your traffic is inflated, your engagement rates are diluted, your A/B tests are contaminated, and your marketing spend decisions are based on fiction.